 Trim Bin Tray for Kief

-This TrimBin features high walls that keep leaf from falling out the sides, plus it’s two-part design catches anything that slips through it’s 150 micron screen.
-Screen is replaceable and can be changed out with a 220 micron screen for finer kief collection.
-Highly reviewed model.
-Available from single units up to 8 unit packs.
+This TrimBin features high walls that keep the leaf from falling out the sides.
+Its two-part design catches anything that slips through the 150-micron screen.
+The screen is replaceable and can be swapped out with a 220-micron screen for finer kief collection.
+A highly reviewed model.
+For sale as single units up to 8-unit packs.

 Cardboard Soda Flat Box

-Most gas station convenience stores or supermarkets have loads of these cardboard flats and if you ask for them will often give them out for free.
-Lay down newspaper inside the box to keep kief and small pieces of bud from getting stuck inside the flaps and you got a free trim tray.
+Gas station convenience stores and supermarkets have loads of these cardboard flats.
+They are usually happy to give them away for free.
+Lie down newspaper inside the box to keep kief and small pieces of bud from getting stuck in the flaps.
+Now you’ve got a free trim tray.

 Hanging Your Harvest

 Set up lines for hanging branches of buds.
 Braided cord, metal wire, or even cloth hangers all work.
 Light gauge, solid lines like fishing lines are not as easy because they will sag, and the branches all slide into the center.
 Braided cords are better because of the grip factor.
 Although you don’t want to use ratty old twine that will drop fibers onto your buds, so buy a clean braided cord or sturdy wire.